However, you may have also seen videos on YouTube or TikTok where naturals use a certain type of brush called a Denman brush on their natural hair.

 Step 1: Pull out the bristle case

-- Using your thumb and your forefinger, push the bristle case out of the holder.
+- Use your thumb and forefinger to push out the bristle case from the holder.

 Step 2: Open up the bristle case

 - Turn the bristle case to the back and flip it open.

 Step 3: Take out some rows

 - Gently pull out the middle rows of bristles until your Denman brush looks like the one in the image.